GreenHatHG/obsidian/CMU213-CSAPP/05-Machine-Programming-Basics.md

 ## Architecture Definitions
 - Architecture: (also ISA: #instruction-set-architecture ) The parts of a processor design that one needs to understand or write assembly/machine code.
 	- Examples:  instruction set specification, registers.
 	- Example ISAs: Intel: x86, IA32, Itanium, x86-64、ARM: Used in almost all mobile phones
-- Microarchitecture: Implementation of the architecture.
+- #Microarchitecture : Implementation of the architecture.
 	- Examples: cache sizes and core frequency.
 - Code Forms
 	- Machine Code: The byte-level programs that a processor executes